aiuta-com/docs/docs/sdk/about/analytics/analytics.md

 ### Products Identifiers

 This is a list of product identifiers in the context of the current try-on session or other SDK interaction.
 It can be empty, for example, when opening a separate screen to view the user's generation history, where there is no try-on context.
 In the case of a single try-on, the list will contain one identifier.
 Accordingly, when using multi-try-on, the list will contain identifiers of all products from the outfit.

+### App Identifiers

+A string representing 3rd party app/package/bundle id that was used to receive data from the SDK directly or through system APIs.

 ## Specific Events